Strategies for surviving a recession and thriving afterwards

 Look up incentives and qualification requirements and apply if you meet them.
 It can be about affordable housing, low-interest business loans, reduced Medicaid costs, etc. They can also be tax incentives for energy savings, tax benefits for education, or childcare expenses.
 You can visit the USAgov page to find more information.

-You can start planning today!
+Start planning today!

 Planning for the worst-case scenario is the first step to surviving a recession.
 Create an emergency fund, pay off high-interest debt, live within your means to the best of your ability, diversify your investments, and make long-term investments.
 It would help if you also looked for a side job to maintain income once a recession hits.